DAVID GREENE, HOST:

 CONRAD MALLETT: They have reached a point where the disorganization and dysfunction associated with the regularly expected delivery of city services is so bad that people have concluded that: Why should I pay my taxes for the services that I'm not getting?

 KLINEFELTER: With or without an emergency manager, the city will almost certainly have to sell assets, outsource work and cut employees.
 The governor has set a Thursday deadline to set a final decision.
 For NPR News, I'm Quin Klinefelter in Detroit.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.